yuricampolongo/crypto-monitoring/README.md

 ## Installation
-For now, you must run the services manually, I'll provide soon the docker configurations to execute the project as a container.
+For now, you must run the services manually, I'll provide soon the docker configurations to execute the project in a container.

 `go run currencies_service/main.go`

 `go run user_info_service/main.go`

 ## Endpoints